 c) for those future controls / actions listed against each risk the Heads of Unit should ensure, where possible, that they are developed.

-As part of its regular risk review cycle the University prepares an Institutional Risk Register (IRR) each year.
-The IRR is the primary output of the University's Risk Management Process and it seeks to document those risks, and their respective mitigations, which have the potential to affect the University at a strategic level or which may have a significant operational impact.
-Copies of recent IRRs may be accessed at links below.
+As part of its regular risk review cycle the University prepares a Strategic Risk Register (SRR) each year.
+In the years prior to 2020/2021 the SRR was known as the Institutional Risk Register (IRR).
+The SRR is the primary output of the University's Risk Management Process and it seeks to document those risks, and their respective mitigation, which have the potential to affect the University at a strategic level or which may have a significant operational impact.
+Copies of recent SRRs may be accessed at links below.

-(Please Note: In order to access the IRRs listed below you need to verify you are a member of the University's staff by first of all clicking on the 'Click Here' link at the top of this webpage).
+(Please Note: In order to access the SRRs/IRRs listed below you will need to verify you are a member of the University's staff by going through the authentication routine first).

 2014 Institutional Risk Register (Staff Access Only) - Final